Skip to main content

 Is the 17-Mile Drive open?

 The 17-Mile Drive has been open to the public for over a century.
-But before it became one of California’s most celebrated drives, it was merely a description of the length of the road.
+However, before it became one of California’s most celebrated drives, it was merely a description of the length of the road.
 When it was first constructed, the 17-Mile Drive was intended to take guests of the magnificent Hotel Del Monte on a tour of the picturesque peninsulaalong the coastline of Pacific Grove, Pebble Beach, and Carmelbefore returning to the starting point.
 The scenic road has changed a lot since the first carriage departed from the hotel in 1881, but the route still stretches exactly 17 miles today.

 17-Mile Drive hours